first-line-outsourcing/flo.sls/README.md

 Probably, you use lambda authorizer for HTTP API.
 Serverless offline plugin does not support for that yet.
 Check the plugin repo for any updates.

-### What to use to store parameters that various per stage: `env.yml` or [params](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters)?
+### What to use: `env.yml` or [params](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters)?

-To store parameters that must be encrypted or if you have very big number of parameters use `env.yml`.
-In other cases you can use [params](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters) + the environment property of the serverless config:
+With [Serverless stage parameters](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters) you can pass different value of a parameter depending on the stage to the serverless config.
+You can use it as values source for env variables for lambda like this:

 ```typescript
 const serverelssConfig: AWS = {